MHeydari80/Convert-Celsius-to-Fahrenheit/README.md

 # Convert-Celsius-to-Fahrenheit
-Reads a Celsuis degree in the console and then converts it to Fahrenheit and displays the result.
+Reads a Celsius degree in the console and then converts it to Fahrenheit and displays the result.